 Read also: 10 ways Contract Lifecycle Management improves customer trust and brand reputation

-3. How do you make a digital contract?
+3. How do you make an electronic contract?

 You can create electronic contracts in a variety of ways.
 But some features like live updates, ready-to-go templates, cloud storage, and HTML and web-based contracts are the way to go.